Golden snub-nosed monkey: Conservation

 The golden snub-nosed monkey is endangered due to habitat loss.
 For instance, lichens are the main staple of the monkey's diet and dead trees have the greatest lichen coverage.
 Unfortunately, dead trees are harvested, thus reducing the quality of the habitat and availability of food.
 The monkey is a highly selective feeder, so damage to its habitat seriously impacts the species.

 This primate is found in a number of protected areas, including Baihe Nature Reserve, Foping National Nature Reserve, Shennongjia National Geopark, and Wanglang National Nature Reserve.
 The golden snub-nosed monkey is also listed on Appendix I of the Convention on International Trade in Endangered Species (CITES) meaning that international trade in this species is prohibited.

-In 2004 the endangered aspect of this monkey was publicized in a postage stamp issued by Guernsey Post.
+In 2004, the endangered aspect of this monkey was publicized in a postage stamp issued by Guernsey Post.

 In captivity

-The San Francisco Zoo kept this species during 1985, and the San Diego zoo kept the species from 1984-89.
-Outside Mainland China only Hong Kong, Japan and South Korea currently keep golden-snub nosed monkeys.
+The San Francisco Zoo kept this species during 1985, and the San Diego zoo kept the species from 1984 to 1989.
+Outside Mainland China, only Hong Kong, Japan, and South Korea currently keep golden-snub nosed monkeys.In 2025, the ZooParc de Beauval in France became the first zoo outside Asia to house golden snub-nosed monkeys.

-In popular culture

-In the His Dark Materials book saga by Philip Pullman, Marisa Coulter's dæmon is referred to as a golden monkey.
-It was portrayed as a golden snub-nosed monkey in the TV series adaptation of the same name.